 During her graduate studies, Krista’s entrepreneurial spirit has led to her involvement in bringing two technologies out of the university through funding from Columbia’s Biomedical Technology Accelerator and Cisco’s Global Problem Solver Challenge.
 She obtained both her Bachelor and Master of Engineering degrees from The Cooper Union in NYC (Inter-Disciplinary and Mechanical Engineering), and her Ph.D. from Columbia University (Biomedical Engineering).

 Nicole Feric, Ph.D.

-Dr. Nicole Feric is a Senior Research Scientist at TARA, Inc. She trained as a postdoctoral fellow in the laboratory of Dr. Milica Radisic at the University of Toronto where she helped develop the BiowireTM cardiac tissue maturation protocol and platform technology.
+Dr. Nicole Feric is the Associate Director of Lab Operations at TARA, Inc. She trained as a postdoctoral fellow in the laboratory of Dr. Milica Radisic at the University of Toronto where she helped develop the BiowireTM cardiac tissue maturation protocol and platform technology.